Tuesday, January 31, 2012

 Township Elections

 There are plenty of contested township elections.
-A few are noteworthy.
+Some are noteworthy.

-Kalamazoo Township: The democrat incumbent Supervisor is Terri Mellinger, who has had trouble paying her taxes.
-There are also four trustee positions currently held by democrats.
+Kalamazoo Township: Democrat incumbent Supervisor is Terri Mellinger, who has had trouble paying her taxes and has had health problems, is not seeking reelection.
+Two democrats, trustee Ron Reid and Michael Szekely are seeking the seat.
+Four democrats and one Republican, Kathleen Doornbas, are seeking the four trustee positions currently held by democrats.

-Oshtemo Township: The incumbent democrat is Elizabeth Heiny-Cogswell.
+Oshtemo Township: The incumbent democrat Supervisor is Elizabeth Heiny-Cogswell.
+She will be challenged by former democrat county commissioner John Nieuwenhuis, running as a Republican.
 There are also four trustee positions up for election, two of which are currently held by appointee due to the resignations of Republican Jim Grace and democrat Scott McCormick.
+Seven Republicans and three democrats are running.

 School Boards